Introduction to Pelvic Health Physical Therapy

 Pregnancy and Childbirth: As the pelvic floor supports the uterus, it supports a growing baby throughout pregnancy and aids in vaginal deliveries.
 Through pelvic health physical therapy, techniques can be taught to prep the pelvis and pelvic floor for birth, help prevent perineal scarring, and help you stay active throughout your pregnancy.
 Postpartum, physical therapy can address perineal or cesarean section scar management, and training the pelvic floor in order to get back to the activities you love most.

 A variety of conditions and symptoms can be treated with pelvic health physical therapy in order improve your function in the activities that are most meaningful to you.
 For more questions on pelvic health physical therapy, or to see if you would benefit from this type of treatment, contact us at Dynamic Physical Therapy today!
-Please call (312) 643-1555 or email info@dynamic-PT.com.
+Please call (312) 643-1555 or email [email protected].